Maxlamenace572/DeadCellsArchipelago/README.md

 The DLCs aren't mandatory, and you can select which ones are active in the yaml.

-You should start your game from a new save.
+You should start your game from a new save, and you can duplicate your save and play on multiple slots at the same time, as some data is shared between them.

 Achievements are disabled by this mod.